Jwillis95/Python-Keylogger-Project/README.md

 ## Instructions

 ### Running the Keylogger
+1. Run `keys.py` to generate a key for encryption.
+This key will be used to encrypt and decrypt the keystrokes.
+Store the generated key securely.
-1. Replace `"Your server IP here"` in `PyKey.py` with your server's IP address.
+2. Replace `"Your server IP here"` in `PyKey.py` with your server's IP address.
-2. Run `keylogger_server.py` on your server machine first.
+3. Run `keylogger_server.py` on your server machine first.
-3. Run `PyKey.py` on the target machine (the machine you want to monitor).
+4. Run `PyKey.py` on the target machine (the machine you want to monitor).
-4. Check the server terminal for confirmation that the server is running and receiving data.
+5. Check the server terminal for confirmation that the server is running and receiving data.
-5. View the keystrokes logged in `Keystroke Log Desktop.txt` on your server.
+6. View the keystrokes logged in `Keystroke Log Desktop.txt` on your server.

 ## Primary Files